FelixRilling/logby/README.md

 npm install logby
 ```

-Each logger instance is part of a logger-root.
+Each logger instance is part of a logby instance.
-The logger-root handles caching of logger instances, the logger appender-queue and the active log-level.
+The logby instance handles caching of logger instances, the appender-queue and the active log level.
 The logger instances do the actual logging for a class.

-In most cases, you want one logger-root for your application, and multiple loggers from that root for
+In most cases, you want one logby instance for your application, and multiple loggers from that for
 the different components and classes of your application.

 ```typescript